Biomedical Research Centres (BRCs) aim to turn scientific discoveries into better healthcare for everyone.

 Our BRC has a progressive approach and a network of global connections, ensuring our research has the biggest possible impact across all our research themes.
 It is supported by the hugely diverse populations on our doorstep, and underpinned by our research platforms and collaborations.

 Our research is focused on eight key themes selected on the grounds of scientific and clinical excellence.
-They cover cancer, cardiovascular medicine, cutaneous medicine, imaging and biomedical engineering, immunity and infection, transplantation, translational genetics and environment, respiratory health and allergies.
+They cover Cardiovascular disease, cutaneous medicine, genomic medicine, infection and immunity, imaging science, transplantation, oral health, regenerative medicine and cellular therapy, and women and children’s health.

 We work closely with a wide range of organisations as we strive to turn research into new ways of treating diseases and conditions.These collaborations provide us with valuable support in our work, while our partners can take advantage of our excellent facilities and expertise.